Vrnika-Jain/ML-Algos/README.md

 Lasso regression, or L1 regularization, adds a penalty equal to the absolute value of the magnitude of coefficients to the loss function.
 It helps in feature selection by shrinking some coefficients to zero.
 ### Implementation
 The LassoRegression class is implemented using gradient descent with L1 regularization.

+## Ridge Regression
+Ridge Regression, also known as Tikhonov regularization, extends linear regression by introducing a regularization term, which is the L2 penalty.
+This technique helps in reducing model complexity and multicollinearity, making it more robust for prediction tasks.
+### Implementation
+1. Gradient Descent Optimization: Utilizes gradient descent to minimize the cost function.
+2. L2 Regularization: Includes an L2 penalty term controlled by the alpha parameter.

 # Contributing